Partly because the audience is expanding so quickly but also because the tools are better than ever before.

 Today we will help guide you through the process and aid you in finding the perfect piece of video capture software for you.
 Whether you are a PC or a Mac user, we have got you covered.

 First, let’s take a look at the best free solutions on the market.
 Our focus was to find high-quality free game recording software with no watermarks, that don’t affect frame rates too much and has a decent amount of features without paying a dime.

 This is a free recorder that even professionals can get behind.
 However, it does require you to have Geforce experience.

-It is relatively easy to use, at least compared to the likes of OBS but unlike most other free screen recorders it also offers a LOT of handy features and settings.
+It is relatively easy to use, at least compared to the likes of OBS, but unlike most other free screen recorders, it also offers a LOT of handy features and settings.
 Making it easy to get precisely the recording you are looking for.
-It is also broadcasting friendly, which mean it can be used for both video recording as well as live streaming.
+It is also broadcasting friendly, which means it can be used for both video recording as well as live streaming.